Note: This post may contain affiliate sales links. Please see my full disclosure policy for details.

 - Preheat the oven to 400 degrees.

 - Wash the carrots, potatoes, and cauliflower.
 Peel the carrots and potatoes if desired.

 - Pat the vegetables dry, super dry, and cut into bite-sized pieces.

 - Toss the vegetables with one tablespoon of olive oil and sprinkle with salt and pepper.

 - Arrange the vegetables on the baking sheet.
 Be sure to give the vegetables lots of room on the baking sheet and use two sheets if needed.

 Preparing the Other Ingredients

-- Prepare the quinoa according to the directions.
+- Prepare the quinoa according to the directions on the box.

-- Remove the stems on kale and chop the kale finely.
+- Remove the stems on kale and chop finely.

 - Once the quinoa has cooled, toss the quinoa and kale together.